evoteum/estate-reusable-workflows/README.md

 [//]: # (each of which must have their own titles.)

 ## Why does this matter?
-Automating workflow management helps to ensure that each repository’s configuration is fully defined in repos.yml, eliminating the need for manual intervention.
+Automating workflow management helps to ensure that each repository's configuration is fully defined in repos.yml, eliminating the need for manual intervention.
 Workflows are dynamically assigned based on repository requirements, leading to:
 - Better knowledge transfer – everything is centrally defined and easy to understand.
 - Stronger DRY principles – no redundant YAML, just reusable logic.